Compilation Directives

 <p #catch={{msg, code}}>pms is rejected and the error code is {code}, msg: {msg}.</p>

-If no rendering is needed during waiting, just write await with then/catch directives on the same tag:
+If you do not need intermediate UI during waiting, place await and then/catch on the same tag:

 qk